 A very warm welcome to our Methven Primary School Website.
 We trust that you will find all the information you require here and enjoy your association with our school.

 It is a pleasure to be leading teaching and learning at Te Kura ō Piwakawaka (Methven Primary School).
 Our goal is to provide an inclusive and friendly learning environment that focuses on student wellbeing and encourages all students to achieve personal growth and academic success.

-We have a collaborative and innovative staff who are supported by a focused and progressive Board of Trustees, a team of dedicated ‘Friends of Methven Primary School’ and strong connections with whānau and community.
+We have a collaborative and innovative staff who are supported by a focused and progressive Board, a team of dedicated ‘Friends of Methven Primary School’ and strong connections with whānau and community.